en-hui/en-hui/docs/常用组件/Redis/五种数据类型的基本使用/README.md

 ZINTERSTORE destination numkeys key [key ...]
 [WEIGHTS weight] [AGGREGATE SUM|MIN|MAX]
 summary: Intersect multiple sorted sets and store the resulting sorted set in a new key
 since: 2.0.0

+BZPOPMAX key [key ...] timeout
+summary: Remove and return the member with the highest score from one or more sorted sets, or block until one is available
+since: 5.0.0

+BZPOPMIN key [key ...] timeout
+summary: Remove and return the member with the lowest score from one or more sorted sets, or block until one is available
+since: 5.0.0

 ZLEXCOUNT key min max
 summary: Count the number of members in a sorted set between a given lexicographical range